 Historical Festival of Blossoms

-My love of plants combined with finding out the origins of things, such as fossils, but of course, I began to investigate the origins of several plant species growing in my country landscape.
-Singling out my flowering shrubs and small trees, I discovered lots of interesting historical and cultural facts about them, and much more, including annual festivals celebrating these glorious varieties.
-Beginning with the first spring bloom (my favorite of all) is the forsythia.
-Next, following through in order according to their seasonal blossoming are three more varieties including; the sand cherry tree, apple blossom trees and lilac shrubs.
+With my combined fascination for plants and discovering the origins of things, such as fossils, of course, I began to investigate the origins of several plant varieties growing in my country landscape.
+Singling out several flowering shrubs and ornamental trees, I have compiled for you lots of interesting historical and cultural facts about them, including annual festivals celebrating their splendor, plus other unexpected tidbits.
+Beginning with nature's first spring bloomer, I present The Forsythia followed by the Purple Leaf Sand Cherry, The Apple Blossom, and The Lilac in their order of seasonal blossoming times!

 Forsythia In History and Culture

 A native plant of Asia, the forsythia was first recorded in the Shennong Bencoa Jin, a Chinese book of agriculture and medicinal plants written between 300 BC and 200 AD.

 Tao Hongjing, a Chinese poet, calligrapher, physician, naturalist, and the most eminent Daoist of his time, described the forsythia in this famous Chinese book of agriculture: Bitter and balanced, it mainly treats cold and heat disorders.

 Forsythia is listed in Chinese medicine among 50 essential herbs chiefly valued for its antiseptic effects with powerful bacteria fighting properties

 The genus is named after William Forsyth (1737-1804) a Scottish botanist who was head gardener and founding member of the Royal Horticultural Society.

 The Victorians used the flower as a symbol to express feelings; their meaning for forsythia is "anticipation", very fitting since it's one of the first signs of Spring all around the world.

 A River Tender Named After Forsythias

-River tender, USCGC Forsythia, is a 114 foot vessel, one of three named after flowering shrubs.
+River tender, USCGC Forsythia, is a 114 foot vessel, one of three named after the flowering shrubs.
 She was built to replace the stern paddle-wheel steamers by Avondale Marine Ways in Westwego, Louisiana and entered service in 1943.
 She was stationed at Sewickley, Pennsylvania until 1963 and then Memphis, Tennessee, until she was decommissioned in 1977.

 Like all Coast Guard cutters, she was designed to aid navigation, but in particular, for our inland waterways conducting a multitude of tasks i.e. search and rescue, icebreaker, flood relief efforts, law enforcement and more.